 Alimony/Spousal Support Lawyers in Austin

 One of the most contested issues in a divorce is alimony, also known as spousal maintenance.
 Whether you are receiving alimony or are the one paying it, an experienced attorney can help make sure that the fair amount of financial support is requested in your divorce.

-With both personal and professional experience, Attorney Hannah Hembree Bell understands what it takes to successfully litigate or negotiate divorce cases where spousal maintenance is involved.
+With both personal and professional experience, Attorneys Hannah Hembree Bell understands what it takes to successfully litigate or negotiate divorce cases where spousal maintenance is involved.
 As your legal advocate, we will walk you through all the aspects of your case to protect your best interests.

 Alimony is a legal term that refers to the ongoing financial support provided by one spouse to the other following divorce.
 The purpose of alimony is to ensure the financial well-being of a spouse who was financially dependent during the marriage and lacks the ability to provide for themselves, either immediately or indefinitely after the divorce.